zui-assembly/zui-assembly/docs/en/component/checkbox.md

 Using the `min` and `max` attributes can limit the number of items that can be checked

 <demo src="./checkbox/checkbox-min-max.vue"></demo>

+## Button Style

+Multiple selection combinations of button styles.

+Simply replace the `z-checkbox` element with the `z-checkbox-button` element.
+Zui Assembly also provides the `size` attribute.

+<demo src="./checkbox/checkbox-button.vue"></demo>

 ## With Border